Tavistock College: History

 Previously a community school administered by Devon County Council, in January 2018 Tavistock College converted to academy status.
 The school is now sponsored by the Dartmoor Multi-Academy Trust.

 Curriculum

 In 1996 Tavistock College began requiring year 7 and 8 students to take courses about the Japanese language, the first school in England to have such a requirement.
+As of July 2022, the College no longer offered a GCSE course for Japanese language.

 Other activities

-Since 2006, the college has organised concerts locally under the name of ParkLife; a ParkLife festival was held in 2007 and 2008.
+Since 2006 the college has organised concerts locally under the name of ParkLife; a ParkLife festival was held in 2007 and 2008.